Kings Residential Palace

 The King’s State Apartments

-The Cupola Room is one of the most impressive rooms of the King's State Apartments.
-Its ceiling is topped with the Star of the Order of the Garter.
+The Cupola Room is one of the most impressive rooms of the King’s State Apartments.
+Its ceiling is topp with the Star of the Order of the Garter.
 King Charles I commissioned the interior designer and painter William Kent to decorate this room, as well as the rest of the State Apartments.
 He created a distinct visual style that was unique to the Georgian age.